All of our content is written by humans, not robots. Learn More

 Now, you may be wondering if it’s possible to keep your information from being collected, and if so, how on earth do you begin the process?
 This is a great question, especially when the possibility of identity theft is on the horizon when your personally identifiable information or other details are public.

-Before we get into it, we want to preface that removing your data from LexisNexis isn’t a walk in the park, but it is entirely possible.
+Before we get into it, we want to preface that removing your data from LexisNexis isn’t a walk in the park like deleting personal information is with Google, but it is entirely possible.
 You also have to meet certain requirements and possibly provide documentation.

 To make it easier on you, we went through different LexisNexis opt-out methods so that we could offer you the most efficient solutions on how to do it yourself.
 We found two of the best ways to opt out of LexisNexis: using a data removal site or service and doing it manually on the official LexisNexis website.
 We’ll walk you through both, and even include our favorite data removal service to use for this.